What Are Sacraments?

 Confirmation is for persons who have been baptized as young children and who wish to grow in their discipleship.
 Reception is for those who have previously been confirmed by a bishop in another tradition who now wish join the Episcopal Church.
 The journey to confirmation or reception begins with formation classes, regular worship and a life of prayer, and mentoring by other lay members of the church.

 Holy Matrimony in the Episcopal Church is considered a sacrament – an outward and visible sign of an inward and spiritual grace.
 As such we take very seriously the responsibility for supporting a couple who wish to be married in the Church.

 The Episcopal Church requires that one member of the couple be a baptized Christian and that the couple receive premarital counseling.
-This generally involves 4-6 sessions with the priest.
-Premarital counseling is intended to help couples explore their relationship within the context of Christian marriage and to discuss any areas of concern with the priest.
+This generally involves 4-6 sessions with one of the clergy.
+Premarital counseling is intended to help couples explore their relationship within the context of Christian marriage, and to discuss any areas of concern with one of the clergy.
 Persons who are divorced may remarry in the Episcopal Church, but special attention will be given during premarital counseling regarding the obligations to any children or family members from a previous marriage.

 The wedding ceremony is conducted according to the Book of Common Prayer.
 Because marriage is a sacrament and sacraments are public, weddings are public events in the church (receptions are invitation only).
 We encourage the congregation to come for the ceremony to support the couple being wed.

 When a Christian dies, it is most appropriate that they be buried from the Church.
 The promise of the resurrection to new life in Jesus Christ begins in this life and is fully realized when we enter the larger life in God.